International Audio Arts Festival

 HearSay19 took place from 4th to 7th April 2019.
 Here is just a small selection of articles and blogs from 2019 or see further below for BBC and RTE Radio special features on HearSay17

 Devika Bilimoria is an interdisciplinary artist who dissects migrated rituals, dance and gesture to conjure contemporary experiences of hybridity.
 Take a moment and look at the beautiful photos taken by Devika on HearSay19.

 575 is a pop-up podcast featuring audio haiku.
-Our definition of audio haiku is constantly evolving, but, for now it means a short-form audio piece composed of three “lines” of audio.
+Their definition of audio haiku is constantly evolving, but, for now it means a short-form audio piece composed of three “lines” of audio.
 This is inspired by the three-line form of traditional Haiku.
 Like its literary counterpart, an audio haiku also aims to capture moments of vivid observation, and to do so by relating only the most essential.
+Listen Here

 Using food to explore all manner of topics, from agriculture to zoology.
 In Eat This Podcast, Jeremy Cherfas tries to go beyond the obvious to see how the food we eat influences and is influenced by history, archaeology, trade, chemistry, economics, geography, evolution, religion -- you get the picture.